Toloka/docs/en/guide/troubleshooting/troubleshooting.md

 You can structure your text classification task using the source text and radio buttons.
 It can also be text and checkboxes if you use multiple subjects.

-We recommend that you base it on the <q>Text classification</q> template.
+We recommend that you base it on the "Text classification" template.

 You can also create your own interface.
 All the available tools are described in the [Requester's guide](../concepts/spec.md).

 #### How do I create a task using both input and output text fields?

 You can see how it's implemented in the  template where a string-type output field is used.
-In the <q>Text recognition from an image</q> template, you can view how to describe text input fields.
+In the "Text recognition from an image" template, you can view how to describe text input fields.
 Please note that if you later want to use the Dawid-Skene aggregation method, you must specify allowed values.

 #### What template do I select so that Tolokers label only irrelevant products in the output?

 You can create such an assignment based on the classification template.
 Show a product image and ask the question: "Does the product match the query?"
-Add two radio buttons for responses: <q>Yes</q> and <q>No</q>.
+Add two radio buttons for responses: "Yes" and "No".

 #### How do I label elements on web pages?
-Generate the screenshots of pages and manually label areas using the <q>Object selection in an image</q> template.
+Generate the screenshots of pages and manually label areas using the "Object selection in an image" template.

 #### I have a complex task.
 How do I break it down to get high-quality results?